 CH LAB-Report (R4)

-This page is part of the CH LAB-Report (R4) (v1.0.0-ballot: STU 1 Ballot 1) based on FHIR (HL7® FHIR® Standard) R4.
+This page is part of the CH LAB-Report (R4) (v1.0.0: STU 1) based on FHIR (HL7® FHIR® Standard) R4.
 This is the current published version.
 For a full list of available versions, see the Directory of published versions

 Use Cases in English